arrow

 • Innovative products

-It’s safe to claim that it’s in the bank’s interest to establish connections with creative companies as per the open banking approach and with the help of banking API integration.
-It increases users’ satisfaction and transaction fee income, as well as helps capture a larger share of the deposit market, resulting in increased revenue for the business providing such options.
+It’s safe to claim that it’s in the bank’s interest to establish connections with creative companies as per the open banking approach and with the help of bank API integration.
+This increases users’ satisfaction and transaction fee income and helps capture a larger share of the deposit market, resulting in increased revenue for the business providing such options.

 Core Benefits of API Banking for Fintechs

-The research by McKinsey reveals that 75% of the top 100 banks have made public APIs available in 2022.
+McKinsey’s research reveals that 75% of the top 100 banks will have made public APIs available in 2022.
 As my partners and I noticed years ago, there is no room for offline work in fintech.
 Users now expect companies to provide them with convenient access to on-demand financial services as they order products or services.

 Since fintech startups usually don’t have banking licenses, they can’t offer financial services directly.
 So, to still be able to provide transaction processing, lending, etc., they integrate with financial institutions via their APIs.
-Hardly companies create API solutions from scratch themselves as it’s complex, resource-intensive, and time-consuming.
+Companies can hardly create API solutions from scratch themselves as they are complex, resource-intensive, and time-consuming.

 Lots of companies integrate with the help of data aggregators, i.e., providers that allow access to financial information like bank accounts, credit cards, loans, and investments of customers in one place.
 Data aggregators like Plaid provide their API to help organizations provide their customers with financial services.